How Forever Feels

 "How Forever Feels" is a song written by Wendell Mobley and Tony Mullins and recorded by American country music artist Kenny Chesney.
-It was released in December 1998 as the first single from Chesney’s 1999 album Everywhere We Go.
+It was released in December 1998 as the first single from Chesney's 1999 album Everywhere We Go.
 The song reached number one on the U.S. Billboard Hot Country Singles & Tracks chart and the RPM Country Tracks chart in Canada.
 It also peaked at number 27 on the U.S. Billboard Hot 100, making it Chesney's first Top 40 hit on the pop chart.

 Background

 Chesney told Billboard magazine that he almost didn't get to release the song because Tim McGraw had recorded a version.
 McGraw decided not to release it, and after Chesney's version hit number-one, McGraw told him "I'm glad you cut it.
 It just didn't work for me."
 Chesney went on to say that the song originally appealed to him because "it's the only love song I know of that has both Jimmy Buffett and Richard Petty in it."

-Tim McGraw's version of the song remained unreleased until appearing on his 2016 compilation album McGraw: The Ultimate Collection.
+McGraw's version of the song remained unreleased until appearing on his 2016 compilation album McGraw: The Ultimate Collection.